onzfonz/comp227/src/content/0/en/part0c.md

 ### Running application logic in the browser

-Keep the Developer Console open.
+*Keep the Developer Console open.*
-Empty the console by clicking the 🚫 symbol, or by typing `clear()` in the console.
+Clear the console by clicking the 🚫 symbol, or by typing `clear()` in the console.
 Now when you go to the [places](https://227demo.djosv.com/places) page, the browser does 4 HTTP requests:

 ![Screenshot of the developer console with the 4 requests visible](../../images/0/8e.png)